World Science Forum 2024 kicks off

 About the World Science Forum

-The World Science Forum series was inspired by the success of the meeting “World Conference on Science for the Twenty-First Century: a New Commitment”, held between 26 June to 1 July 1999 in Budapest, Hungary, and convened by the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the International Council for Science (ISC), in co-operation with other partners.
+The World Science Forum series was inspired by the success of the "World Conference on Science for the Twenty-First Century: A New Commitment", held in Budapest, Hungary, from 26 June to 1 July 1999, and convened by the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the International Council for Science (ICS), in cooperation with other partners.

-Driven by the need for a forum for discussion between the scientific community and society, the Hungarian Academy of Sciences in partnership with UNESCO, ISC and AAAS established a series of follow-up events called World Science Forum, taking place biennially in Budapest.
+Driven by the need for a forum for discussion between the scientific community and society, the Hungarian Academy of Sciences in partnership with UNESCO, ICS and AAAS established a series of follow-up events called the World Science Forum, taking place biennially in Budapest.

 Today, the World Science Forum is a joint effort of UNESCO, ISC, AAAS, the InterAcademy Partnership (IAP), the World Academy of Sciences (TWAS), the European Academies Science Advisory Council (EASAC), the Global Young Academy (GYA) and the Hungarian Academy of Sciences (MTA) as the host of the 2024 event.

-The success of World Science Forum proves that the original idea and intention behind this initiative is becoming a reality.
-Scientists, politicians, decision-makers and representatives of civil society conducted fruitful dialogue on burning issues affecting the scientific world and society simultaneously, and summed up the common tasks ahead of us.
-The growing international interest in the World Science Forum shows that there is a growing consensus: World Science Forum has become the leading event of global science policy today.
+The success of the World Science Forum proves that the original idea and intention behind this initiative is becoming a reality.
+Scientists, politicians, decision-makers and representatives of civil society have conducted fruitful dialogue on burning issues affecting the scientific world and society together, and summed up the common tasks ahead of us.
+The growing international interest in the World Science Forum shows that there is a growing consensus: the World Science Forum has become the leading event in global science policy today.